LDAP / AD

 technically it is possible to bind to LDAP server anonymously, without providing a password but this is a huge breach in security as the whole users sub-tree becomes available for anonymous (unauthenticated) search, i.e. effectively exposed to any LDAP client that can connect to LDAP server over TCP.
 The LDAP server we deployed previously in Docker container does not provide this functionality.

-test should be successful confirming Zabbix can authenticate users against LDAP
+the test should be successful confirming Zabbix can authenticate users against

 Note

-group exists (we'll need it later) and create new
+Zabbix administrators group exists (we'll need it later) and create new group

-will make Zabbix to authenticate users belonging to this group against LDAP
+Zabbix to authenticate users belonging to this group against LDAP server and in

 2.7 Add user group in zabbix

-it's a member of the User group that has authentication method LDAP
+a member of the User group that has authentication method LDAP, just make sure

-make sure you enter the same string in these two fields and it satisfied your
+you enter the same string in these two fields and it satisfied your password

 2.8 Add user in Zabbix